-Bad diet leads to osteoporosis, frailty, and bone fractures in postmenopausal women A small change in diet helps a lot
+Bad diet leads to frailty, fall risk and bone fractures in postmenopausal women A small change in diet helps a lot

 Bone destruction is of course a major factor in both osteoarthritis and osteoporosis.
 Fractures of course, are of great concern to everyone, especially aging patients.
 In this article we will target bad diet and bone loss that can lead to frailty and fall risk.

-Postmenopausal women (average age 61) with knee osteoarthritis, who eat foods high in inflammatory factors not only make their knees worse, but increase their risk for fraility, faill risk and fractures.
+Postmenopausal women (average age 61) with knee osteoarthritis, who eat foods high in inflammatory factors not only make their knees worse, but increase their risk for frailty, fall risk and fractures.

-In a recent study, an international team of researchers writing in the medical journal Osteoporosis international found that women who were already at high risk for advanced knee osteoarthritis (due to wear and tear factors) and who continued to eat a diet of foods with high pro-inflammatory factors, also made themselves a higher risk for bone fractures.
+In a recent study, an international team of researchers writing in the medical journal Osteoporosis international (1) found that women who were already at high risk for advanced knee osteoarthritis (due to wear and tear factors) and who continued to eat a diet of foods with high pro-inflammatory factors, also made themselves a higher risk for bone fractures.
 (These are diets rich in refined foods, sugars, flour or starch.
 Highly processed foods, high carbohydrate foods).